Getting Started

 - RUN datetime

-You can now run mc invoke and you should see the node spinning up and running the datetime command.
+and you should see the node spinning up and running the datetime command.
 Once the first node is done, you will see a second node spin up and run it’s datetime command.
 You can now write Makecloud nodes.
 You can find more information about how to write more complex nodes here.
 Congratulations and have a hopefully happy time using Makecloud.